langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]

-### Developers as Partners in Application Security Strategy
+### 1.2.10.
+App Security is a People Problem - Not a Technical One

 -
   [O'Reilly: 97 Things Every Application Security Professional Should Know][